Photo credit American Standard

 Have you been putting off replacing your old toilets because you cannot face doing your research about which toilets are the best for flushing power, cleaning, and water efficiency?

-Well…. you are in luck because whether you want to get rid of that nasty brown toilet ring or are in the market for a new toilet, my potty talk will give you answers you need!
+Well…. you are in luck because whether you want to get rid of that nasty brown toilet ring or are in the market for a new toilet, living space design (my potty talk) will give you answers you need!

 Let’s start with the brown toilet ring, so you can take care of it as soon as possible!